-Preferred Alternative: The alternative identified by the Authority and FRA based on balancing the impacts of the project alternatives on the natural environment and community resources presented in this EIR/EIS in the context of CEQA, NEPA, stakeholder preferences, and capital construction costs.
-The Preferred Alternative achieves the HSR system's purpose and need, while resulting in fewer impacts on both the natural environment and community resources than the other three alternatives.
+Preferred Alternative: The project alternative identified by the lead agencies based on balancing the impacts of the project alternatives on the natural environment and community resources presented in this Draft EIR/EIS in the context of CEQA, NEPA, stakeholder preferences, and capital construction costs.
+The Preferred Alternative achieves the HSR system's Purpose and Need while resulting in overall fewer impacts on both the natural environment and community resources than other project alternatives.